The New York Times, January 12, 1879, p. 5:

 Agricultural Algeria was the breadbasket of the Roman Empire, after which the territory was ruled by various Arab-Berber dynasties from the 8th through the 16th century.
 At that time it became part of the Ottoman Empire, ruled from Turkey.
 In the 1830s Algeria became a colony of France.

-Algeria's primary political party, the National Liberation Front (FLN), has dominated politics ever since.
-Many Algerians in the subsequent generation were not satisified, however, and moved to counter the FLN's centrality in Algerian politics.
-The surprising first round success of the fundamentalist Islamic Salvation Front (FIS) in the December 1991 balloting spurred the army to intervene and postpone the second round of elections to prevent an extremist-led government from assuming power.
-The Algerian army began a crack down on the FIS that resulted in a continuous low-grade civil conflict between Islamic activists and the secular state apparatus.
-The government later allowed elections featuring pro-government and moderate religiously-based parties, but did not appease the activists who progressively widened their attacks.
-Operations by the activists and the army resulted in nearly 100,000 deaths during the decade-long conflict.
-The government gained the upper hand by the mid-1990s and FIS's armed wing, the Islamic Salvation Army, disbanded in January 2000.
-Many armed militants of other groups surrendered under an amnesty program designed to promote national reconciliation, but small numbers of armed militants persist in confronting government forces and conducting ambushes and occasional attacks on villages.
+Many Algerians in the subsequent generation were not satisfied, however, and moved to counter the FLN's centrality in Algerian politics.
+The surprising first round success of the Islamic Salvation Front (FIS) in the December 1991 balloting spurred the Algerian army to intervene and postpone the second round of elections to prevent what the secular elite feared would be an extremist-led government from assuming power.
+The army began a crackdown on the FIS that spurred FIS supporters to begin attacking government targets.
+The government later allowed elections featuring pro-government and moderate religious-based parties, but did not appease the activists who progressively widened their attacks.

 CIA World Factbook: Algeria